CrawleyM29/PractiumII-BCC/README.md

   3. Build_dataset.py
   4. Cancernet.py
   5. Train_model.py
-  6. Results
+  6. Deep Learning Results
+  7. Data Exploration Results
-  7. Summary
+  8. Summary
-  8. References
+  9. References

-## About the Dataset
+## 1. About the Dataset

 I am uzing the IDC_regular dataset (histology image dataset) from Kaggle.
 The dataset holds 2,077,524 patches that are 50x50 in size and extracted from 162 whole mount slide images of breast cancer specimens that were scanned at 40x.
 In these images, 1,098,738 test negative 78,786 are tested positive with IDC.
 This dataset is available in public domain and you can be downloaded [Here](https://www.kaggle.com/datasets/paultimothymooney/breast-histopathology-images)